TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-viewing-alerts-questions-about-threat-hunting-feature.md

 # What is threat hunting and how does it work?

-If you need help understanding what threat hunting is and how it works, see [Hunt for threats with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/hunting) for information about:
+If you need help understanding what threat hunting is and how it works, see [Hunt for threats with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/hunting).

 ## **Recommended Documents**